openforis/sepal-doc/docs/source/cli/ofgt.rst

 Now we run :code:`oft-avg` with input: :code:`images/landsat_t1.tif`, output: :code:`results/oftavg.tif`, mask: :code:`images/segments.tif`.

-The output text file will be named as the output image plus ”.txt” (in this case oftavg.tif.txt).
+The output text file will be named as the output image plus ".txt" (in this case oftavg.tif.txt).

 .. code-block:: console